analogdevicesinc/VSCode-Maxim/readme.md

 # VSCode-Maxim

 # Introduction
 This is a [Visual Studio Code](https://code.visualstudio.com/)-based development environment for [Maxim Integrated's](https://www.maximintegrated.com/en/products/microcontrollers.html) microcontrollers.
 It builds off of Microsoft's C/C++ extension and leverages Maxim's toolchain into a full-featured IDE for building and debugging embedded code.

-The readme below assumes some familiarity with VS Code, Make, and microcontroller development in general.

 Currently, **only Windows is supported**.
-Support for MacOS and Linux toolchains is planned once Windows is stabilized.
-MacOS has been tested and found to have some bugs.
-Linux is untested.

-# TODOs
-* Add additional images to the readme.
+**Note:** This is an advanced IDE implementation that is very close to the command-line.
+Some familiarity with Make, GCC, and the command-line is expected, as well as an understanding of microcontroller fundamentals.

 # Requirements
 Please download and install the following software dependencies: